Nyah Kur people: Language

 The Nyah Kur language, as a direct descendant of Old Mon, is a sister language to the Mon language of Burma, the two of which constitute the only languages of the Monic branch of the Austroasiatic language family.
 A 2006 estimate places the number of speakers at approximately 1500 people with no monolinguals.
 The dialects spoken in Phetchabun and Nakhon Ratchasima have limited intelligibility with that of Chaiyaphum and are nearly extinct.
-Even in Chaiyaphum, the language is spoken mostly among older Nyah Kur, while others prefer to identify as Thai and speak either the local Isan language or the national Thai standard.
-Nyah Kur no longer has its own script and when written, employs the Thai alphabet is used.
+Even in Chaiyaphum the language is spoken mostly among older Nyah Kur, while others prefer to identify as Thai and speak either the local Isan language or the national Thai standard.
+Nyah Kur no longer has its own script and when written, the Thai alphabet is used.
 In 1984, a Nyah Kur-Thai-English dictionary was published.

 Culture

 In modern times, the Nyah Kur have had increasing contact with the surrounding Thai and Kuy population resulting modernization, migration and integration of cultures.
 Nyah Kur villages today are a mix of ethnic Nyah Kur and Thai-Lao families.
 The Nyah Kur were historically Animists but today most of them embraced Theravada Buddhism although traditional spirits, including Jao Paw Kun Dahn and Jao Paw Samian, are still worshiped.
 The Pah Re Re, a traditional courting celebration similar to that of the Mon, is still practiced, usually around the time of the Thai Songkran.